peacock0803sz/marp-slides/src/pycon-2021/euro.md

 <!-- _class: subtitle -->

-# Updates Overview & How to use new features in previous versions
+# Updates Overview & How to use new features in older versions

 ---